jaredly/jerd/docs/Roadmap.md

 ### Tutorial
 - [ ] make one!
 - [ ] could be cool to have a way to e.g. load an editor environment from a github gist or somewheres...
+- [ ] when printing a lambda, if the body is another lambda, we don't really need to print the return type.
+We can just infer it, right?